 Potatoes come in a wide variety, from large russet potatoes to tiny sweet purple ones.

 Potatoes are high in fiber.
-Adding healthily prepared potatoes to your meal can actually help you lose weight because you eat less and feel full for longer.
+Adding prepared potatoes to your meal can actually help you lose weight because you eat less and feel full for longer.

 Eating more fiber can help keep cholesterol and blood glucose levels under control.
 Potatoes also have antioxidants, especially in the skins.